FHIR/FSHSchool/README.md

 # License

-Copyright 2020+ The MITRE Corporation
+Copyright 2020+ Health Level Seven International

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.